Instructions for Conducting Review of Data, Including Monitoring and Applying Electronic Signatures

-For a CRF to be reviewed or locked by the first review level (typically a study Monitor), depending on the study design, may first require that all queries are closed on the form.
+A CRF can also be reviewed or locked by the first review level (typically a study Monitor).
+Depending on the study design, this may first require that all queries are closed on the form.

 For a list of records awaiting a review level, use the Action Item Report.
 The progression of records through review levels can be referenced on the Dashboard Report.
 For Monitors to track any initial verifications and subsequent changes that sites have made, use the Monitor Report.